8.6 Graph Legends

 - To increase the legend symbol width (the horizontal space devoted to the legend symbol):

 - Right-click on graph and choose Plot Details.
-At the graph page level, click the Legends/Titles tab, then enter a Legend Symbol Width (% of Font) (Note that the effect of this control varies depending upon plot type; for instance, it has no effect on symbol size of a line + symbol plot but it will increase the length of the line segment).
+At the graph page level, click the Legends/Titles tab, then enter a Legend Symbol Width (% of Font) (Note that the effect of this control varies depending upon plot element; for instance, it has no effect on symbol size of a line + symbol plot but it will increase the length of the line segment).

 - To change the line spacing between legend entries: